Klein–Gordon equation: Relevance

+The equation solutions include a scalar or pseudoscalar field.
+In the realm of particle physics electromagnetic interactions can be incorporated, forming the topic of scalar electrodynamics, the practical utility for particles like pions is limited.
+There is a second version of the equation for a complex scalar field that is theoretically important being the equation of the Higgs Boson.
+In the realm of condensed matter it can be used for many approximations of quasi-particles without spin.

 The equation can be put into the form of a Schrödinger equation.
 In this form it is expressed as two coupled differential equations, each of first order in time.
 The solutions have two components, reflecting the charge degree of freedom in relativity.
 It admits a conserved quantity, but this is not positive definite.
 The wave function cannot therefore be interpreted as a probability amplitude.
 The conserved quantity is instead interpreted as electric charge, and the norm squared of the wave function is interpreted as a charge density.
 The equation describes all spinless particles with positive, negative, and zero charge.

-Any solution of the free Dirac equation is, for each of its four components, a solution of the free Klein–Gordon equation.
-The Klein–Gordon equation does not form the basis of a consistent quantum relativistic one-particle theory.
-There is no known such theory for particles of any spin.
-For full reconciliation of quantum mechanics with special relativity, quantum field theory is needed, in which the Klein–Gordon equation reemerges as the equation obeyed by the components of all free quantum fields.
-In quantum field theory, the solutions of the free (noninteracting) versions of the original equations still play a role.
-They are needed to build the Hilbert space (Fock space) and to express quantum fields by using complete sets (spanning sets of Hilbert space) of wave functions.